Cherreads

 'At dawn.'

-Alia broke off from the group and walked back into the tavern with the grace of a master rogue and the elegance of a lady.
-Ahrden wanted to cast the spell as she walked, but all he could do was stare.
-When she disappeared, Ahrden could do nothing but wait again.
-As he remained there waiting, he thought about the conversation they had, about how good everyone knew Alia was.
-Alia… He finally learnt her name.
-And it was fitting, to say the least.
-Ahrden forced his thoughts back to the matter, reassuring himself after hearing what the others said, that he was safe with arcane being at his disposal, and especially since he didn't want to attack Alia only cast a spell on her.
-Still, he no longer felt confident in the dark alley and just wanted to be over with the whole thing.
-His worrying went as far as considering to leave and to come back another time, but he quickly dismissed the idea.
-His knees felt weak, although he didn't know why he was so afraid of someone who already had a few drinks and had at most a few hidden blades on her.
-He finally concluded it was probably who she was that made him feel so, rather than what she was capable of.
+Ahrden forced his thoughts back to the matter, reassuring himself after hearing what the others said that he was safe with arcane at his disposal, especially since he didn't want to attack Alia—only cast a spell on her.
+Still, he no longer felt confident in the dark alley and just wanted to be done with the whole thing.
+His worrying went as far as considering leaving and coming back another time, but he quickly dismissed the idea.
+His knees felt weak, although he didn't know why he was so afraid of someone who had already had a few drinks and had at most a few hidden blades on her.
+He finally concluded it was probably who she was that made him feel that way, rather than what she was capable of.

-Ahrden focused on getting his thoughts back to the present again to locate where Alia was, now certain what her presence felt like, but he couldn't find her in the building.
+Ahrden focused on getting his thoughts back to the present again to locate where Alia was, now certain what her presence felt like—but he couldn't find her in the building.
 This was strange, if not alarming, and Ahrden silently cursed himself for losing track of her like that.
-He focused harder, expanding his search beyond the tavern, but before that could give him any information, his blood froze at the touch of the cold steel on his neck.
+He focused harder, expanding his search beyond the tavern, but before that could give him any information, his blood froze at the touch of cold steel on his neck.

 'Ran out of good ale, or is it my shuriken that you brought back?'
-Alia's voice came flowing from behind him with unhidden satisfaction in it.
+Alia's voice came flowing from behind him, with unhidden satisfaction in it.

 'You are a thief and possibly a spy.'